conda/conda/docs/source/user-guide/tasks/build-packages/compiler-tools.rst

    scripts that those install scripts are installing.

-   Note that we make the package ``clang`` in the main material agree in version with our output version (implicitly the same as the top-level recipe).
+   Note that we make the package ``clang`` in the main material agree in version with our output version.
+This is implicitly the same as the top-level recipe.
 The ``clang`` package sets no environment variables at all, so it may be difficult to use directly.

 5. Let's examine the script ``install-clang.sh``::